 Get it with your mobile

 EE customers can get the BT Sport app free for three months by texting SPORT to 150.
 Unless you cancel after this you’ll move on to the monthly paid subscription.

 The step-up to UHD/4K viewing is a package called BT Sport Ultimate which costs £20 a month.

-Watch Champions League matches for free
+Watch the Champions League final for free

 How to watch BT Sport on your TV